iclectic/tabletools/src/docs/using-table-tools.md

 should return the items to show in the table for the current page and the overall total number of items that are available to browse.

-Providing an async function as for the `items` prop is one way to use the `TableToolsTable`.
 Another way is by passing an array as the `items`, as well as the `total` and `loading` as a prop, if you are using a `useQuery`(-like) hook like in the following example: